Lecrapouille/TimedPetriNetEditor/README.md

 A timed Petri net editor made in C++11 and displayed with the [SFML](https://www.sfml-dev.org/index-fr.php).

 Why another Petri editor ?
 Because:
-- Many Petri node editors in GitHub are no longer maintained (> 7 years) or made in foreign languages (C#), foreign compiler (Visual Studio) or foreign operating systems (Windows) or are too complex.
+- Many Petri node editors in GitHub are no longer maintained (> 7 years) or made in foreign languages (C#), foreign compiler (Visual Studio) or foreign operating systems (Windows) or their code is too complex.
 - I will try to make one in Julia language (none exists) and I need one for my [MaxPlus](https://github.com/Lecrapouille/MaxPlus.jl) toolbox.

 ## Prerequisite